grasmash/drupal-alt-stream-wrappers/README.txt

 (e.g. public:// and temporary://) but also have the use of one or more Alternative Stream Wrappers for cases like the shared temporary directory.

 There may be other uses too - the module aims to be flexible.
+For example, if for any reason you want to have more than one public files directory, this module should make that possible.

 USING ALTERNATIVE STREAM WRAPPERS